aniellodesanto/aniellodesanto.github.io/about.md

  </tr>
 </table>

-<p>I am currently a second year Ph.D.student in the Linguistics Department at Stony Brook University.
+<p>I am currently a third year Ph.D.student in the Linguistics Department at Stony Brook University.
+I am also affiliated to Stony Brook's Institute for Advanced Computational Science (<A HREF="https://www.iacs.stonybrook.edu/">IACS</A>).
 My advisor is  <A HREF="http://thomasgraf.net/">Thomas Graf</A>.
 </p>